Murdoch's Sun mocks critics with return of topless 'Page Three girls'

 "Further to recent reports in all other media outlets, we would like to clarify that this is Page 3 and this is a picture of Nicole, 22, from Bournemouth," it said.

-"We would like to apologize on behalf of the print and broadcast journalists who have spent the last two days talking and writing about us."
+"We would like to apologise on behalf of the print and broadcast journalists who have spent the last two days talking and writing about us."

 Supporters of the "No More Page Three" campaign had hailed the change as a step in the right direction for gender equality in Britain but on Thursday the Sun's front page announced: "We've had a mammary lapse".